Wisconsin Department of Agriculture, Trade and Consumer Protection

 • Rescue techniques

 All training is provided free.
-Veterinarians and veterinary technicians may receive continuing education credits for training.
+Veterinarians, veterinary technicians and humane officers may receive continuing education credits for training.